 Finally, a liquid real time market will facilitate the provision of ancillary services without the need for the establishment of numerous differing ancillary service products, with the inherent requirement for each product to be effectively monitored for market design flaws, etc.

 In the GridSouth order, the Commission rightly recognized that the interconnection process should be under the control of the RTO, not the utilities.
-This process can be facilitated by the adoption of previously approved standards and pro forma agreements, for example, GridSouth’s procedures and a combination of the best practices from the pro forma agreements of Entergy, Arizona Public Service, Consumers, etc. A group of stakeholder interests could submit to the judge their favored parts from approved agreements and a merged document could be rather quickly produced.
+This process can be facilitated by the adoption of previously approved standards and pro forma agreements, for example, GridSouth’s procedures and a combination of the best practices from the pro forma agreements of Entergy, Arizona Public Service, Consumers, etc. A group of stakeholder interests could submit to the judge their favored parts from approved agreements and a merged document could be produced rather quickly.

 The Commission can improve the market implementation by allocating the transmission rates through load-based access charges.
 The RTO can be rewarded for providing more throughput, higher customer satisfaction and increased reliability, all of which are facilitated by the establishment of real time price signals.

-Finally, the Commission’s steps toward four RTOs nationwide eliminates many of the seams issues.
-The use of one type of base system that includes similar scheduling and congestion management practices and deadlines will all but conquer this problem.
+Finally, the Commission’s preference for only four RTOs nationwide eliminates many of the seams issues.
+The use of one type of base system that includes similar scheduling and congestion management practices and deadlines will all but conquer the remaining seams issues.

 Proposed Milestones, Procedural Schedule and